Governance

 .

-I am a Health Sciences College Educator and former Nurse Practitioner and Natural Health Practitioner.
-I have experience working in rural and remote areas (Nunavut) and in a variety of settings and diverse cultures.
+Anna (Anni) Rychtera is a former Health Sciences College Educator, Nurse Practitioner, and Natural Health Practitioner.
+She has worked in rural and remote areas, including Nunavut, and in a variety of settings and across diverse cultures.

-My lived experience with chronic respiratory illness, chronic nerve pain (after a sports injury and delayed surgery), and as a cancer survivor, taught me the importance of being an informed patient and an equal partner in health care and decision-making.
-I was a long-time volunteer facilitator and Health Coach for UVic’s self-management programs and still am a “First Link” Peer Support for the Leukemia and Lymphoma Society.
+Her lived experience with chronic respiratory illness, chronic nerve pain (following a sports injury and delayed surgery), and as a cancer survivor has shaped her strong belief in the importance of being an informed patient and an equal partner in health care and decision-making.
+Anni was a long-time volunteer facilitator and Health Coach for the University of Victoria’s self-management programs and continues to serve as a “First Link” Peer Support volunteer with the Leukemia and Lymphoma Society.

 Nardia Strydom